 Will health insurance cover mental health treatment?

-Yes, Health4Me Titanium health insurance plans will cover a specialist visit, like a psychiatric consultation, if you need to get help for a mental health disorder.
-Titanium members may visit an approved psychiatrist from the Momentum CareCross Network.
+Yes, Health4Me Gold health insurance plans will cover a specialist visit, like a psychiatric consultation, if you need to get help for a mental health disorder.
+Gold members may visit an approved psychiatrist from the Momentum CareCross Network.
 Health insurance plans do not cover the cost of visiting a psychologist or counselling therapists.
 These medical costs will need to be settled out of pocket

 How to get a referral to see a psychiatrist?

 You will need a GP referral in order to book an appointment with a psychiatrist.
 This falls into the specialist benefit.
 You will be limited to two visits of up to and not exceeding R1,000 per consultation each year.
 Any shortfalls will need to be covered by the member.

 Bloom Financial Services encourages a healthy lifestyle that includes good mental health.
 Take the right steps to ensure a healthy state of mind.
 Reach out for help if you or a loved one is feeling the burden or impact of mental health problems.
 Get health insurance cover for you and your family by contacting our team of trained consultants.

 You understand and acknowledge that all users of the Bloom Financial Services website are responsible for their own medical care, treatment, and oversight.
 All content provided on the website, is for informational purposes only and does not constitute medical advice.
 Neither is it intended to be a substitute for an independent professional medical opinion, judgement, diagnosis or treatment.